 After the war, Hapag concentrated on freight traffic, while NDL returned to the passenger trade.
 Hapag was the first line to transport standard containers, and Hapag and NDL pooled resources to build the world's first dedicated container ships, which sailed under the name Hapag-Lloyd Container Line.

-The luxurious Europa is a 28,890-ton ship that carries just over 400 passengers in all-suite accommodations.
+Luxurious Europa is a 28,890-ton ship that carries just more than 400 passengers in all-suite accommodations.
 It offers unparalleled pampering by its crew of 280.
 Launched in 1999, Europa underwent refurbishments in 2004, 2007 and 2009 that have enhanced its children's playroom, provided cosmetic upgrades to cabins (and resulted in the creation of new spa-oriented staterooms), redesigned the spa and fitness facility, and added the fantastic Sansibar indoor-outdoor lounge.